Drinking Water Contaminants

 Technical fact sheets on Volatile Organic Contaminants

-Disinfection byproducts form when disinfectants added to drinking water to kill germs react with naturally-occuring organic matter in water.
+Disinfection byproducts form when disinfectants added to drinking water to kill germs react with naturally-occurring organic matter in water.

 Total Trihalomethanes.
 Some people who drink water containing trihalomethanes in excess of EPA’s standard over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.